 Meanwhile, Nineteen Eighty-Four, not a children’s book I grant you, has two main characters and a love interest.
 The first is the protagonist, the second is the antagonist, and the third is the reason he’s caught and tortured to the point of insanity.
 All have a clear reason for existing.

 Every scene of this book serves to show the bleak nature of this world or move the plot forward to its twisted last scene.
 I will never forget Room 101, the Four Lights, or how O’Brien breaks Winston.

 On the other hand, Dobby the House Elf makes no meaningful contribution to the plot in four of the six books he’s in, but he’s there for some reason.
 You get this feeling with a lot of the characters.

 Rowling seems to write them and then, several book later, decides “Well, I guess they should do something while I have them here.”
-And then she gives them half a scene to chop off a snake’s head, or they tell someone a hitherto unknown thing that Harry needs to kill Voldermort – again.
+And then she gives them half a scene to chop off a snake’s head, or they tell someone a hitherto unknown thing that Harry needs to know in order to kill Voldermort – again.